Small Business Planning

 Do any of the above problems sound like something you might face?
 If so, don’t worry.
 You can overcome the usual challenges franchisees face and turn your franchise into a profitable venture.

-First of all, a good franchisee must be a good leader.
-Operating a franchise requires the same skills as running an independent business.
-So invest in developing your leadership skills and becoming a good manager.
-You can’t succeed without a strong team that you can rely on.
+First, a good franchisee must be a good leader.
+Operating a franchise requires the same skills as running an independent business, so invest in developing your leadership skills and becoming a good manager.
+You can’t succeed without a strong, dependable team.

 Second, you need to have the right attitude.
 Many franchisees get into the business because they want to be their boss, but you will still need to defer to the parent company, which doesn’t allow for the kind of independence some envision.
 Stay humble and accept that the franchisor has sufficient knowledge of its own business.

-Finally, you can avoid franchisees’ common challenges through good business sense.
+Finally, good business sense can help you avoid franchisees’ everyday challenges.
 Take classes on financial literacy and other essential aspects of running a business to give you the tools to weather the worst storms.

-Many franchisees struggle to overcome the usual challenges they face on their own.
-If you have bought a franchise and are not getting the expected results, you need a business coach to help put you on the right path.
-Please fill out my contact form, and let’s schedule a time to create a plan for your success.
+Many franchisees struggle to overcome the usual challenges they face alone.
+If you have bought a franchise and are not getting the expected results, you need a business coach to help you get on the right path.
+Please fill out my contact form, and we can schedule a time to create a plan for your success.

 Coach Dave